-There are a number of festivals in Yemen throughout the year, several which are major attractions for tourists.
+There are a number of Yemen holidays throughout the year, several which are major attractions for tourists.
 Many of the more popular festivals take place in the summer, including the colorful month-long Sana’a Summer Festival.
 The Al-Baldah Tourist Festival is another popular festival which is held in Mukalla City each August.
 All of Yemen’s festivals offer visitors a way to learn more about the culture and traditional way of life in Yemen.

 National Unity Day